 4. The CDC has estimated that only 21% of Americans meet the physical activity guidelines.
 That’s about 80% of inactive Americans as of 2012 (the data is a little outdated but roughly speaking).

-As practicing yogis we know that it is much more than just the physical aspect, but as Western practitioners, that’s usually how most of us entered the yoga scene.
+As practicing yogis we know that it is much more than just the physical aspect, but as a new practitioner, that’s usually how most of us entered the yoga scene.
 80% of Americans may need a yoga teacher and a leader to bring more body and mind awareness.
 (5)

 5. Based on an estimated population of survey data and 245 million adults living in the US as of 2016, there are 208 million non-yoga practitioners in the US.
 (6)

 With so much innovation, technology, and great ideas out there yoga instructors’ careers don’t necessarily have to be based out of a yoga studio.